jerapiblaze/NoHearStroke-Server/README.md

-# NoHeatStroke -- Microprocesors Project
+# NoHeatStroke-Server -- Microprocesors Project

 This is the server to handle data sent from [NoHeatStroke-ESP32](https://github.com/jerapiblaze/NoHeatStroke-ESP32), then provides a web interface as well as an REST API service allow users to read sensor data.